Kristina01111000/Drws_site/README.md

 7/31
-Listen to and score the leading our own way podcast Send email about leading our own way podcast on monday around 10:30 Check that stripe still works
+Listen to and score the leading our own way podcast Send email about leading our own way podcast on monday around 10:30 -> scheduled Check that stripe still works
 Finish the health history form, add stripe to it
 For email edit out the day and time, send on monday at 10:30, have part one in one email , then send out part two next week, if you’re really interested to hear part 2 you can click here :),  tell them there is a part two coming next week, for next one say this is part two, if you wanna hear part one here is a link to part one also